Decatur, Indiana: History

+Founding

 The first non-Native American settlers arrived in what is now Decatur in 1835.
 They arrived as a result of the end of the Black Hawk War as well as the completion of the Erie Canal.
 They consisted entirely of settlers from New England.
 These were "Yankee" settlers, that is to say they were descended from the English Puritans who settled New England in the colonial era.
 They were primarily members of the Congregational Church though due to the Second Great Awakening many of them had converted to Methodism and some had become Baptists before coming to what is now Decatur.
 The Congregational Church subsequently has gone through many divisions and some factions are now known as the Church of Christ and Church of God.
 When the New England settlers arrived in what is now Decatur there was nothing but a dense virgin forest and wild prairie.